LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 `forest = RandomForestClassifier(n_trees=10, bootstrap=True, max_features=2, min_samples_leaf=3)`

 I randomly split the data into 120 training samples and 30 test samples.
+The forest took 0.23 seconds to train.
-The `forest` trained on this data has trees with depths in the range of 3 to 7, and 65 leaves in total.
+It had trees with depths in the range of 3 to 7, and 65 leaves in total.
 It  misclassified one sample in the training and test set each, for an accuracy of 99.2% and 96.7% respectively.
 This is a clear improvement on the baseline.